 What’s Ballarat’s best kept secret?

 Ballarat’s best kept secret is the amazing local producers and the high level of produce coming out of our region.
 We’ve got some top-quality suppliers, like Salt Kitchen Charcuterie for sausages and ham, and Hellbilly Roasting for coffee.
-From Café Sidra (in Learmonth) for a cider to Big Jims for chilli sauce, you can get everything you need from someone local.

 What are the top three recommendations of things to do in Ballarat?